divaprotocol/oracles/README.md

 Once a value has been submitted, `statusFinalReferenceValue` switches to `1` = Submitted if the dispute mechanism is activated or `3` = Confirmed if it is deactivated.
 No second value can be submitted unless the status changes to `2` = Challenged which is only possible when the dispute mechanism is activated.
 Once the value reaches Confirmed stage, the value is considered final and no changes can be made anymore.

 ### Challengeable
 A data provider can indicate at the time of submission whether the submitted value can be challenged or not.
-We recommend wrapping the `setFinalReferenceValue` function into a smart contract that hard-codes the `_allowChallenge` flag and makes it transparent to everyone before the fact.
+Ideally, data providers wrap the `setFinalReferenceValue` function into a separate smart contract and hard-code the `_allowChallenge` value so that pool creators already know at the time of pool creation whether a submitted value can be disputed or not.

 ## Settlement fees
 Data providers are rewarded with a settlement fee of 0.05% of the total collateral that is deposited into the pool over time (fee parameter is updateable by DIVA governance).
 The fee is retained within the DIVA smart contract when users withdraw collateral and can be claimed and transferred by the corresponding data provider at any point in time.

 It is important to highlight that users pay the settlement fee also during early removal of liquidity.
 In an extreme scenario all liquidity is removed from the pool prior to expiration.
+TODOOOOO

 ### Get fee claim
 The claimable fee amount for a given `_collateralToken` and `_recipient` can be obtained by calling the following function: